Picovoice/porcupine/binding/web/template/README.md

 import { WebVoiceProcessor } from "@picovoice/web-voice-processor"
 import { PorcupineWorkerFactory } from "@picovoice/porcupine-web-en-worker";

+// The worker will call the callback function upon a detection event
+// Here we tell it to log it to the console function keywordDetectionCallback(keyword) {
+  console.log("Porcupine detected " + keyword);
+}

 async startPorcupine()
   // Create a Porcupine Worker (English language) to listen for
   // the built-in keyword "Picovoice", at a sensitivity of 0.65
-  // Note: you receive a Worker object, _not_ an individual Porcupine instance const porcupineWorker = await PorcupineWorkerFactory.create(
+  // Note: you receive a Worker object, _not_ an individual Porcupine instance const accessKey = // ..
+AccessKey string obtained from Picovoice Console (https://picovoice.ai/console/) const porcupineWorker = await PorcupineWorkerFactory.create(
+    accessKey,
-    [{builtin: "Picovoice", sensitivity: 0.65}]
+    [{builtin: "Picovoice", sensitivity: 0.65}],
+    keywordDetectionCallback
   );

-  // The worker will send a message with data.command = "ppn-keyword" upon a detection event
-  // Here we tell it to log it to the console porcupineWorker.onmessage = (msg) => {
-    switch (msg.data.command) {
-      case 'ppn-keyword':
-        // Porcupine keyword detection
-        console.log("Porcupine detected " + msg.data.keywordLabel);
-        break;
-      default:
-        break;
-    }
-  };

   // Start up the web voice processor.
 It will request microphone permission
   // and immediately (start: true) start listening.